Who Was Who? | Project R&R

 R. Allen Gardner, PhD

-• Experimental psychologist specializing in cross fostering and language studies with chimpanzees, most notably Washoe
+• Former experimental psychologist specializing in cross fostering and language studies with chimpanzees, most notably Washoe

 Jane Goodall, PhD